 Alpacas are extreme herd animals: an individual alpaca could die of complications associated with the stress from loneliness in the absence of a herd.
 Alpacas will often panic when one of the herd gets stuck on the other side of the fence.

 While llamas are also very social animals and similarly live in herds, they are more individualistic.
+When kept as a guard animal, they are usually kept “alone” (as in, the only llama with the herd or flock they’re supposed to protect).

 Both alpacas and llamas have a reputation for spitting and kicking; they display that behavior most often when they feel threatened, or when forced to do something against their will.
-In most circumstances, however, they are gentle animals.
-You really don’t want to be on the receiving end of that spit though.

 Purposes: The Difference between Alpacas and Llamas